risse-ro/risse-ro.github.io/README.md

  TODO List:
  - ~~Add Github icon + link on nav bar~~
- - Finish cards for project display
+ - ~~Finish cards for project display~~
- - Once mobile view is complete, properly media query for other screen sizes
+ - ~~Once mobile view is complete, properly media query for other screen sizes~~
+ - Replace emojis with SVGs
  - Fill out with pertinent information (about, projects, etc)
  - Make custom art for the about / other sections
  - More 'pizzazz'!
 Like panels that grow slightly when hovered over
+ - Improve site accessibility, add backup font in case Google Fonts don't load, etc

  BONUS:
  - Add Javascript for a more responsive site